DrDanielh/UiAbot/docs/src/perception.rst

 Inertial Measurement Unit (IMU)
 -------------------------------
 The IMU consists of an accelerometer, gyroscope and magnetometer.
 Each of the three sensors are 3-axis resulting in a total 9DOF sensor.
-Additionally, the
-`BNO055 <https://www.bosch-sensortec.com/products/smart-sensors/bno055//>`_ has an onboard processing unit which calculates the absolute orientation of the sensor in 3D-space.
+Additionally, the `BNO055 <https://www.bosch-sensortec.com/products/smart-sensors/bno055//>`_ has an onboard processing unit which calculates the absolute orientation of the sensor in 3D-space.
 In the UiAbot project, the IMU is used to achieve a more accurate heading measurement.

 There are two possible communication peripherals on the chip, UART and I²C.
 In our case, it was preferred to use the default I²C interface.
-There is a ROS2 package that already exists, in which implements the I²C communication with the IMU, but due to some calibration problems it did not perferm very well on our system.
+There is a ROS2 package that already exists, in which implements the I²C communication with the IMU, but due to some calibration problems it did not perform very well on our system.
 The solution was to rewrite a ROS(1) package to be usable with ROS2.
 This package was named :ref:`bno055_i2c_ros2_pkg` and has a node, equally named, that publishes the same data as the original ROS(1) node.

 The IMU is connected to I²C bus 1 on the jetson.
 Checking with command ``i2cdetect -y -r 1`` should return a device with ``ID=28``.